doug-moen/openscad2/rfc/Definitions_And_Scoping.md

 * If you include the object?
 Not sure.
 * If you use the object?
 Not sure.

+Quote from the forum, about limitations of `use`:
+> you cannot override a default.
+> Another similar issue is an include<> or use<> within the use<> cannot be
+> overridden (where defaults are set in that file), like include <units> &
+> include <materials> inside MCAD/bearing.scad - I once wanted to change units
+> it used.

+MCAD/bearings.scad includes MCAD/units.scad, then it references `epsilon`.
+Can you use bearings.scad and override `epsilon`?
+* In my current design, `epsilon` is overrideable if bearings.scad includes units, but is not overrideable if it uses units.

 ### on `include <F>`
 The current implementation of `include <F>` works by textually substituting the contents of file F into the input stream at a low level.